 Key Takeaways

-- Corporate Systems Silently Destroy Evidence: Microsoft 365, Slack, and Google Workspace retention policies routinely auto-delete emails, messages, and files after 30 to 90 days — often before an employee even files a complaint.
+- Corporate Systems Can Delete Evidence: Microsoft 365, Slack, and Google Workspace retention settings can hide, archive, or delete emails, chats, and files before a dispute reaches court.

 You've been dealing with a hostile supervisor for months.
 The discriminatory comments started in a Teams chat.
 The retaliation escalated through emails.
 Your HR complaint — and their dismissive response — lives in your Outlook inbox.
 Then one morning you badge in and your access is revoked.
 Your laptop is collected.
 Your email is deactivated.
 And every piece of digital evidence you were counting on is now locked inside a system controlled by the people you're about to sue.